Civitas-Fundamenta/docs/docs/Mobile.md

 ![setup](img/create.gif){: style="width:350px;display: block; margin: 0 auto"}

 After accepting the terms and conditions nd creating a pin if you do not require importing an old wallet all you need to do is click `NEW WALLET`.
-It will then take you to another disclaimer that you must accept (WE CANNOT HELP YOU KEEP YOUR KEYS) and you will then have your fancy new multi-chain Ethereum Virtual Machine compatible wallet ready to explore!
+It will then take you to another disclaimer that you must accept (WE CANNOT HELP YOU KEEP YOUR WALLET SAFE FROM USER ERROR) and you will then have your fancy new multi-chain Ethereum Virtual Machine compatible wallet ready to explore!
+Note that wallets created this way use the MetaMask seed schema.

 ### Import Seed or Private Key